 Telling your child how you feel when they behave in particular ways helps your child learn to read and respond to emotions.
 It also models positive and constructive ways of relating to other people.
 It can be as simple as saying something like ‘I felt really happy when you invited me to your school performance’.

 If you talk about relationships, sex and sexuality in an open and non-judgmental way with your child, it can promote trust between you.
 But it’s best to look for everyday times when you can easily bring up these issues rather than having a big talk.

 When these moments come up, it’s often good to find out what your child already knows.
 Correct any misinformation and give the facts.
-Use the conversation as a chance to talk about appropriate sexual behaviour.
+You can also use these conversations to talk about appropriate sexual behaviour and things like consent, sexting and pornography.
 And let your child know you’re always available to talk about questions or concerns.

 Focus on the positive

-There might be times when you seem to have a lot of conflict with your child or your child seems very moody and so on.
+There might be times when you seem to have a lot of conflict with your child or your child seems very moody.
 In these times, it helps to focus on and reinforce the positive aspects of your child’s social and emotional development.
-For example, you could praise your child for being a good friend, or for having a wide variety of interests, or for trying hard at school and so on.
+For example, you could praise your child for being a good friend, having a wide variety of interests, or trying hard at school.

 Raising teenagers is an important job, and looking after yourself helps you do the job well.
 That’s because looking after yourself physically, mentally and emotionally helps you give your children what they need to grow and thrive.